Arizona Online Casinos

 As the site of iconic Old West locations like Tombstone, Arizona has long been associated with gambling.
 However, the saloons and gaming dens of the 19th century have now been replaced with casinos, which today represent big business in the Grand Canyon State.

 • 1988: The Indian Gaming Regulatory Act (IGRA) becomes federal law and opens the door for casinos to open on tribal lands across the US.
-States with federally recognized tribes have the option of negotiating compacts with them in order to allow Class III gaming onsite.
-Many of Arizona’s tribes do not wait to come to an agreement with the state and place slot machines onto their properties.
+States with federally recognized tribes have the option of negotiating compacts with them in order to allow Class III gaming on-site.
+Many of Arizona’s tribes do not wait to come to an agreement with the state and place slot machines on their properties.
 In response, then-Gov. Fife Symington declares the games illegal and executes several orders to raid the casinos in question.
 The resulting tension boils over into a tense three-week standoff with tribal members at the Fort McDowell Casino in 1992.

 • 1992: The standoff succeeds in drawing national attention to the disagreement and forcing Symington’s hand on negotiations.
-In just three years (1992-1994), he manages to secure compacts with 16 Arizona tribes, including the Yavapai at Fort McDowell.
-Thus, the Fort McDowell Casino becomes the first tribal casino in Arizona to open its doors legally and in earnest in 1992.
+In just three years (1992-1994), he managed to secure compacts with 16 Arizona tribes, including the Yavapai at Fort McDowell.
+Thus, the Fort McDowell Casino became the first tribal casino in Arizona to open its doors legally and in earnest in 1992.
 The property continues to operate to this day, although it changed its name to the We-Ko-Pa Casino Resort in 2020.
 By 2003, 22 federally recognized tribes reached an agreement on compacts with the state.
 Most tribes now own at least one casino, and a few have multiple locations.